 Why Study Economics at King's?

 Economics students study the economy in the context of the rest of society, considering how economic, social, political and environmental issues are intertwined.
 We ask how economic activity can help us live well while seeking justice, peace, and the integrity of creation.
-At King's, the Economics program is taught through a Christian perspective which recognizes the economy is part of God's creation.
+At King's, the Economics program is taught through a Christian perspective that recognizes the economy is part of God's creation.
 We are called to be stewards of the resources God has given us.

 At King's, you will learn the appropriate role of government in economy and its present controversies and how options for change in the political economy are linked to fundamental/religious perspectives.
 You will also explore the taken-for-granted meanings behind the market, such as owning property.
 What does it mean to own something?
 What is the foundation of value?